ADD NV Privacy Statement

 ADD processes your personal data for a variety of purposes.
 The different types of data that exist are set out below.

-4.1 They are information that's used to identify you, to contact you and to offer you the right advice
+4.1 It concerns information that's used to identify you, to contact you and to offer you the right advice

 What data ADD uses for which purpose is also explained below.